aospapp/aosp/external/arm-trusted-firmware/docs/plat/arm/fvp/index.rst

 Notes:

--  If Position Independent Executable (PIE) support is enabled for BL31 in this config, it can be loaded at any valid address for execution.
+-  Position Independent Executable (PIE) support is enabled in this config allowing BL31 to be loaded at any valid address for execution.

 -  Since a FIP is not loaded when using BL31 as reset entrypoint, the ``--data="<path-to><bl31|bl32|bl33-binary>"@<base-address-of-binary>``